 The spread of COVID-19 around the country and globe continues to present significant challenges for social work education.
 Each social work student, teacher, and program is unique, and so have been their responses to this pandemic.

 CSWE offers the following resources and guidance to help address these challenges.
-From syllabi and slide decks to accreditation updates and field guidance, this page is meant to be a comprehensive resource for social work education to address the COVID-19 pandemic.
+From syllabi and slide decks to education guidance, this page is meant to be a comprehensive resource for social work education to address the COVID-19 pandemic.
 The page will be updated as new information becomes available.

 Join the conversations at CSWE's Spark community to talk with other educators, students, and affiliated professionals about COVID-19 response and a host of other social work topics.